 4 - Select the Translation Request report type under the category Other Reports and click Start Report.

 You should now have landed into a page similar to the one below.

-6 - Add the fields (double click or drag the field):
+6 - Add the relevant groups (double click or drag the field):

 - Translation Request: ID